-The College is working in partnership with LincHigher to promote HE to underrepresented groups, namely, male students, BME students and care leavers.
-Differences in recruitment and achievement based on EDI characteristics are monitored throughout the year in HE Quality Assurance Committee (HE QAC) meetings, and through completion of Programme Area Quality Improvement Plans (QIP).
+The College is working in partnership with LincHigher to promote HE to underrepresented groups including, but not limited to, BME students and care leavers.
+Differences in recruitment and achievement based on EDI characteristics are monitored throughout the year in HE Quality Assurance Committee (HE QAC), meetings, via an Access and Participation Plan (APP), and through completion of Programme Area Quality Improvement Plans (QIP).